wavejumper/rehook-dom/README.md

 Alternatively if you don't have access to the `AppRegistry`, you can use the `boostrap` fn instead - which will return a valid React element

-## Context fns
+## Context transformers

-`component-provider` optionally takes in a context fn, which is applied each time the ctx map is passed to a component.
+`component-provider` optionally takes in a context fn, which is applied each time the context map is passed to a component.
 It defaults to the `identity` function.

 This can be incredibly useful for instrumentation, or for adding additional abstractions on top of the library (eg implementing your own data flow engine ala [domino](https://domino-clj.github.io/))